mattjay/mattjay.github.io/_posts/2024-01-15-best-of-ai-security-2023.md

 I noticed recently that the team over at PortSwigger, makers of Burp Suite, picked it up after they missed the project so much and have been carrying the torch ever since.
 They were kind enough to give me and Jeremiah a shout out for starting the project and gaining its popularity.

-If you’re unfamiliar with it here is a link to what its all about and the archive links of all the years past, it is a fun ride through memory lane if you’re into AppSec at all - https://portswigger.net/research/top-10-web-hacking-techniques
+If you’re unfamiliar with it here is a link to what its all about and the archive links of all the years past, it is a fun ride through memory lane if you’re into AppSec at all - [Top 10 Web Hacking Techniques](https://portswigger.net/research/top-10-web-hacking-techniques)

 **TL;DR** - We would collect community submissions for the _new_ web hacking techniques of the previous year, then run a vote for which of those techniques folks thought were the coolest, then with a panel of expert judges widdle down the list and order it into a definitive Top 10 of the year.